ducduyn31/n8n-flow/GETTING_STARTED.md

   docker-compose logs n8n
   ```

-- Verify your AWS Bedrock and Slack credentials are correct

 - Ensure the n8n webhook is accessible from the internet if using with Slack

 ## Next Steps